Diagnosis (American TV series)

-Diagnosis is a 2019 documentary streaming television series.
+Diagnosis is a 2019 documentary television series.
 The series follows Dr. Lisa Sanders as she attempts to help patients with rare illnesses and searches for a diagnosis and cure using wisdom of the crowd methods.
 The show is based on her column for The New York Times Magazine.
 It was released on August 16, 2019, on Netflix.

 Author

-Lisa Sanders was born on July 24, 1956 in South Carolina.
-Sanders grew up loving the idea of mystery and grew very fond of Arthur Conan Doyle’s fictional character, detective Sherlock Holmes.
+Lisa Sanders was born on July 24, 1956, in South Carolina.
+Sanders grew up loving the idea of mystery and became fond of Arthur Conan Doyle’s fictional character, detective Sherlock Holmes.
 Sanders went to the College of William & Mary where she majored in English.

-After her graduation in 1979 she was hired by ABC News as a journalist.
-During her 10-year career as a journalist, Sanders won an Emmy award for her reporting of Hurricane Hugo yet she found herself drawn to stories that focused around both mysteries as well as medicine.
-After about 10 years of reporting Sanders decided to pursue a career within the medical field.
-She got accepted into the post-baccalaureate pre-medical program at Columbia University.
-After completing her pre-medical requirements she was accepted into Yale Medical School.
-She went on to complete her residency at Yale and became her class’ chief resident.
+After her graduation in 1979, she was hired by ABC News as a journalist.
+During her 10-year career as a journalist, Sanders won an Emmy award for her reporting of Hurricane Hugo.
+She was repeatedly drawn to stories that focused around mysteries and medicine.
+After about 10 years of reporting, Sanders decided to pursue a career within the medical field.

+She was accepted into the post-baccalaureate pre-medical program at Columbia University.
+After completing her pre-medical requirements, she was accepted into Yale Medical School.
+She completed her residency at Yale and became her class’s chief resident.

 Sanders became an attending internal medicine physician for the Yale-New Haven Hospital.
-As her new career progressed she became part of Yale’s Department of Internal Medicine while also teaching primary care at the school of medicine.
+As her new career progressed, she joined Yale’s Department of Internal Medicine while also teaching primary care at the school of medicine.

 In 2002, a friend of hers working at The New York Times sparked a conversation about what doctors could provide in a literature perspective.
-This conversation led to an idea, and from this idea Sanders started writing a column for The New York Times called Diagnosis.
-The column would highlight medical mysteries that she would encounter within her own patients as well as her colleagues, she would set up the stories as a mystery case revealing the diagnosis within the following week's column.
-The column then became inspiration for the 2004 TV series House M.D., where Sanders became a medical consultant for the show.
-Alongside writing her column for The New York Times, Sanders has also written 4 books related to medicine.
-On August 16, 2019 a Netflix series titled Diagnosis was released and it follows Dr. Lisa Sanders as she looks to hopefully diagnose patients with difficult symptoms.
+After more discussion, Sanders started writing a column for The New York Times called Diagnosis.
+The column would highlight medical mysteries that she would encounter with her own patients and those of her colleagues.
+She described the cases as mysteries, revealing the diagnosis in the following week's column.

+The column was adapted for the 2004 TV series House M.D., for which Sanders served as a medical consultant for the show.

+Her work also has resulted in a documentary series.
+A Netflix documentary series titled Diagnosis was released in August 2019.
+Produced by the New York Times, each episode follows Dr. Lisa Sanders as she seeks to diagnose patients with difficult symptoms.

+In addition to writing a column for The New York Times, Sanders has written 4 books related to medicine.